PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-13 17:38:49
+Last updated: 2024-04-13 17:39:22
-Random Quote: He let me have her.
-I have to say, it was pretty noble of him.
-He fell on his sword so that she could fall on mine. - Barney Stinson
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson